E-Stewardship

 The proposed scheme changes will have significant impacts on the e-waste sector.
 It will also mean many more companies will be liable, that more e-products are recycled and potentially see new services offered to the public so they can dispose of their e-products more responsibly.

-If you would like to find out more about the scheme changes, and what it could mean for your business we are happy to assist and provide tailored information.
+If you would like to find out more about the scheme changes, and what it could mean for your business we are happy to assist.
 You can contact us at comms@anzrp.com.au.